tarwn/lessthandot-hugo/blogs/content/posts/2008-06-30-why-bother-with-architecture.md

 # We don't need architects! ...Do we ?

-It's important for us to remember that we develop software to “do something” that we want it to do.
+It's important for us to remember that we develop software to "do something" that we want it to do.
 In which case we need to continually review the success of that software or solution by evaluating it's ability to meet our needs.
 But who gets to say what those needs are, and how well they are met?
 More importantly, what makes IT solutions good or bad ?
 Is it how big they are ?
 Or how easy to use they are ?
 Or maybe how efficiently they operate ?
 Or what about how well measured and managed they are ?
 Or even how easy it is to change the way they work ?
 What about all of the above, and much more...?

 Getting to a point where a) you understand what success looks like, and b) you have a solution that delivers that success, can be achieved by using an Architect to facilitate and coordinate the construction of a design and resulting solution.
 But that's not always what happens.
 Apart from the many varying definitions of an architect's role (and the different types of architects.. e.g. Enterprise Architect, Solutions Architect, Application Architect, Technical Architect,etc), there's also often a perception from developers that architects are generally away with the fairies, dreaming up blue sky designs that are just not grounded in reality or worthwhile bothering with.
 Additionally, a lot of businesses (too many unfortunately), just don't understand the value of using an architect...
 Why pay someone to design the solution, when you've got business systems analysts and developers that can work it out between themselves ?